Syn9673/GTBot/README.md

 You can join the [Pogtopia Development Discord](https://discord.gg/vap8XBhhvz) and ask in the `#coding` channel for support about this project.

 ## Credits
 [ama](https://github.com/ama6nen) - Contains the modified ENet Library to work with the gt server.
 And string types of packet types.

+## Note
+If you'd like to make your own client code, see `PROTOCOL.md` on how the proxy should work.